AI Risks & Concerns

 • Understand your vendor's data retention policies

-• Follow your district's acceptable use policy
+• Follow your institution's acceptable use policy

 Over-reliance